ITfoxtec/FoxIDs/docs/oauth-2.0-oidc.md

 ![Configure Implicit Code Flow with PKCE](images/configure-implicit-code-flow.png)

 ### Client and API
-It is possible to configure both client and API in the same OpenID Connect application configuration, where both the client and API is defined with the same name.
+It is possible to configure both client and API (resource) in the same OpenID Connect down-party configuration, where both the client and API is defined with the same name.
 Furthermore, it is possible to configure resource scopes for the API.

 **Client tap**